The adolescent brain is extra sensitive to reward signals when pay-off for risk is higher than expected.

 With a mathematical model, the researchers were able to determine how much money each person expected to get with each answer and compare that with what they actually received.
 At the same time, fMRI's showed what was happening in the brain.

 Previous research has shown a surge of activity in a brain region called the ventral striatum when reality exceeds a person's expectations.
 In the new study, just published in the journal Nature Neuroscience, the region's response was highest in participants between 14 and 19 years old when they received more money than anticipated.

-Brain activity in the ventral striatum is related to the release of dopamine, a nerve-signaling molecule that helps the brain process rewards and can be involved in addictions.
-With more dopamine flowing, a teenager is likely to feel that a risky behavior — when it ends well — is so much more rewarding than it might seem to a child or adult.
+Brain activity in the ventral striatum is related to the release of dopamine, a nerve-signalling molecule that helps the brain process rewards and can be involved in addictions.
+With more dopamine flowing, a teenager is likely to feel that a risky behaviour -- when it ends well -- is so much more rewarding than it might seem to a child or adult.